lahanhelith/recipePageFrontendMentor/README.md

 }
 ```

-The first section of this code adds a bottom border and then sets the border-collapse property to collapse so that the borders of the <table>, <th>, and <td> elements merge into each
+The first section of this code adds a bottom border and then sets the border-collapse property to collapse so that the borders of the "table", "th", and "td" elements merge into each
 other which looks as if there is only a single border.
-Then the second section of the code selects the bottom border of the <table>, and the <td> elements in the last <tr> element and
+Then the second section of the code selects the bottom border of the table, and the "td" elements in the last "tr" element and
 removes the bottom border.

 ### Continued development